zumasys/docs/site/rover/release-notes/web/1-0-34/README.md

 - **Rover Web**
   - **Point of Sale**
-    - Voided Transaction Receipt now accurately reflects the Void action, instead of the original transaction.
+    - Voided Transaction Receipt now accurately reflects the Void transaction, instead of the original transaction.
     - Updating an Invoice Amount will now clear all Tenders and reset the overage default
     - Cash Drawer Pop Error Resolved
     - Fixed issue with ACH payment options missing.